This guide provides instructions to set up and configure Endor Labs to get started with your first project scan.

 Review the results of your project

-Sign in to the Endor Labs user interface, click Projects on the left sidebar, and select your project to review the scan results.
+Sign in to the Endor Labs user interface, click Projects on the left sidebar.

 3 - Endor Labs License Types